Bachelor of Commerce/Bachelor of Laws (Honours)

 International student visa holders who are studying the program on campus are required to enrol full time as per student visa requirements.

-The Bachelor of Commerce/Bachelor of Laws is a combined degree program offered by the Faculty of Business and Law.
-The combined degree program involves completion of a minimum of 160 units of courses from the Bachelor of Commerce (including 100 units of Core Courses and a Major Sequence of study), and 240 units of LAWS courses from the Bachelor of Laws.
+The Bachelor of Commerce/Bachelor of Laws (Honours) is undertaken over five years for full-time study.
+It is a combined degree program offered by the Faculty of Business and Law.
+The combined degree program involves completion of 160 units of courses from the Bachelor of Commerce and 240 units of LAWS courses from the Bachelor of Laws (Honours).

-The Bachelor of Commence/Bachelor of Laws is undertaken over five years of full-time study.
-To meet the requirements of the Bachelor of Commerce you must complete 160 units, including the Core Commerce Courses, and a major sequence of study.
+To meet the requirements of the Bachelor of Commerce you must complete 160 units, including 60 units of Core Commerce Courses, a 10 unit directed course (STAT1060 or ECON1003), a major sequence of study and elective courses (20 units of electives if undertaking the Actuarial Studies and Risk Management major, 30 units of electives for all other majors).
 Please refer to the Program Description for the Bachelor of Commerce for further details on course requirements within each Major Sequence.
+Please note combined Law students receive an exemption for LEGL1001 in the Commerce degree.

 Credit towards the Bachelor of Commerce degree is granted for the 80 units of the Bachelor of Laws courses taken in the first three years, taking the total Bachelor of Commerce units to 240.
 On successful completion of the first three years of the combined degree program outlined above, you will have completed all the required courses for the Bachelor of Commerce degree.

-To meet the requirements for the Bachelor of Laws degree you must complete 240 units as listed.
+To meet the requirements for the Bachelor of Laws (Honours) degree you must complete 240 units including 170 units of Core Laws courses and 70 units of directed LAWS courss.
 The final two years of the combined degree program comprises study in LAWS courses only.

 |LAWS1001A||Legal System and Method - Part A||10 units|